Foraging Goldenrod (Photos, Tips & Lookalikes!)

 Ragwort (Packera obovata, syn.
 Senecio obovatus)

-Though it has yellow flowers, they’re large and daisy like, plus it usually blooms at a different time in the year, so we don’t think ragwort looks a lot like goldenrod at all.
+Though it has yellow flowers, they’re large and daisy like, plus it usually blooms at a different time in the year, so we don’t think ragwort looks a lot like goldenrod.
 However, it’s often found on the look alike list, and is a toxic plant you should know, so we’re including a photo of round leafed ragwort here.
 Also be sure to check out these photos of tansy, ragwort, and goldenrod for comparisons.

 Ragweed (Ambrosia spp.)